 Name, Event Type, Time, Join (Of Name and Event Type), Dupes <--Fields

-The problem I am trying to solve is to auto populate the Results Run_Time, Row_Time and Bike_Time fields through auto-entry calculation.
+The problem I am trying to solve is to auto populate the Table X Event Type A, Event Type B and Event Type C fields through auto-entry calculation.

 For instance, For Event A, I would have the following calculation: If(Table Y::Event Type="A";Table Y::Time,"")

 For Event B, I would have the following calculation: If(Table Y::Event Type="B" and Dupes != "X";Table Y::Time,"")

 Lastly, For Event C, I would have the following calculation: If(Table Y::Event Type="C" and Dupes !="X";Table Y::Time,"")